-The table shows the number of observations; means and standard deviations of firm-level log skill intensity of production (defined as non-blue-collar employment/blue-collar employment) and mean TFP (relative to the 4-digit-industry-year average) for the sample of French manufacturing firms by year.
+The table shows the number of observations; means and standard deviations of firm-level log skill intensity of production (defined as non-blue-collar employment/bluecollar employment) and mean TFP (relative to the 4-digit-industry-year average) for the sample of French manufacturing firms by year.
 "Non-importers" includes firms that do not import in a given year.
-"Importers labor-abundant countries" includes firms that exclusively import from countries with less than 95 percent of the French level of secondary schooling.
 "Importers skill-abundant countries" includes firms that exclusively import from countries with more than 95 percent of the French level of secondary schooling.
-"Importers both sets of countries" includes firms that import from both sets of countries.
+"Importers labor-abundant & skill-abundant of countries" includes firms that import from both countries with less than and more than 95 percent of the French level of secondary schooling.